 What Happens After Cruelty Is Reported

-In some cases, the KWWSPCA Volunteer Animal Welfare Officer or one of the KWWSPCA volunteers will visit the animal(s) concerned and where possible liaise with the owners to improve the situation or remove the animals if possible.
+In some cases, the KWWSPCA Animal Welfare volunteer or one of the other KWWSPCA volunteers will visit the animal(s) concerned and where possible liaise with the owners to improve the situation or remove the animals if possible.
 However, the KWWSPCA does not have any statutory power to enter a property or to seize an animal and unless the owners agree voluntarily to surrender the animal, the KWWSPCA is not able to take possession.
 In these cases, the information is passed to the ISPCA or the Garda, who do have such powers.